Death of Wilma Montesi: Initial evidence

-The exclusion of suicide option and the closure of the case
+The exclusion of the suicide option and the closure of the case

 The body was brought to the Institute of Forensic Medicine in Rome, where an autopsy was conducted: the doctors claimed that the probable cause of death was a "syncope due to a foot bath," claiming that, most likely, Montesi took the chance of the trip to the beach to eat ice cream (remains were found in her stomach) and made a foot bath in the sea to relieve a nagging irritation at the heels of which she suffered for some time.
-To do so, Montesi would take off her shoes and socks and, most likely, also skirt and suspenders, and then she dived in the water where she fainted and finally drowned.
+To do so, Montesi would take off her shoes and socks and, most likely, also skirt and suspenders, and then she dived into the water where she fainted and finally drowned.
 The coroner reconnected her sudden illness to the fact that the woman was menstruating.

 The distance between Ostia (the presumed last sighting of Montesi) and the point of the discovery was justified by saying that the body had been moved by complex combinations of sea currents.
 An autopsy revealed that the young woman was a virgin and that she had not experienced violence (as evidenced by the fact that make-up was still on her face and nail varnish on her fingernails intact); later, however, another doctor, Professor Pellegrini, said that the presence of sand in her intimate parts could be explained only as a consequence of violence.
 No traces of drugs or alcohol were found in her body.